Forces in Myanmar open fire at funeral of student killed during protest crackdown

 Irish citizens advised to leave Myanmar after state security forces kill 114 protesters

-Soldiers stand guard next to a makeshift barricade made by protesters during a crackdown by security forces on a demonstration against the military coup in Myitkyina, Myanmar.
-Photograph: AFPTV/AFP via Getty

-Myanmar security forces opened fire on Sunday as people gathered for the funeral of one of the 114 people killed the previous day, the bloodiest day of protests since the military coup on February 1st, witnesses said.
+Myanmar security forces opened fire on Sunday, witnesses said, at people gathered for the funeral of one of the 114 people killed the previous day, the bloodiest day of protests since the military coup on Februrary 1st.

-There were no immediate reports of casualties in the firing on the funeral in the town of Bago, near the commercial capital Yangon, according to three sources.
+There were no immediate reports of casualties in the firing on the funeral in the town of Bago, near the commercial capital Yangon, according to three people who spoke to Reuters.

-“While we are singing the revolution song for him, security forces just arrived and shot at us,” said a woman called Aye, who was at the service for Thae Maung Maung, a 20-year-old student who was shot on Saturday.
-“People, including us, run away as they opened fire.”

-Two people were killed in firing on protests on Sunday in separate incidents, witnesses and news reports said.
-One person was killed when troops opened fire overnight on a group of protesters near the capital Naypyitaw, Myanmar Now news reported.

 Irish citizens in Myanmar are being advised to leave the country by commercial means unless they have an urgent reason to stay.
 Minister for Foreign Affairs Simon Coveney said the Irish embassy in Bangkok is maintaining regular communication with all registered Irish citizens in Myanmar to provide advice and information.